Chern Classes and Compatible Power Operations in Inertial K-theory: Augmentation ideals and completions of inertial K-theory

-Since the three completions are all equal, we will not distinguish between them from now on, but will call them all the \emph{augmentation completion} and denote them by $\Kh_G(\IGX)_\nq$.
-Note that this completion is a summand in $K_G(\IGX)_\nq$.
+Since the three topologies are the same we will not distinguish between them from now on, and will use the term \emph{augmentation completion} to denote the completion with respect any one of these augmentation ideals.
+The completion of $K_G(\IGX)_\nq$ will be denoted by $\Kh_G(\IGX)_\nq$.
+Note that this completion is a summand in $K_G(\IGX)_\nq$ \cite[Proposition 3.6]{EdGr:05}.